1KBlockID/ios-blockidsdk/README.md

 ## Change Logs

 ### v.1.9.83
-- Messaging updated for registration via Sim-binding
+- Fixed error handling for ACR code redemption

 ### v1.9.80
 - Added a new function to issue a scep certificate for non scep users